mbaragiola/mbaragiola_org/content/about.md

 * GPL or BSD?
 BSD.
 * Emacs or vi/vim? vi.
 * Firefox or Chrome?
 Firefox.
 * Gnome or KDE?
-Gnome.
+Xfce.
+* FreeBSD or OpenBSD?
+OpenBSD.
 * Fedora or Ubuntu?
 Debian.
-* Debian or Ubuntu?
-Debian.
-* CentOS or RHEL?
-OpenBSD.